 Disadvantages of a High Accounts Receivable Turnover Ratio

 Yes, you have read the heading right.
 Nothing in this world is free from cons.
 Let us check the following points where this could be of a disadvantage.

-- It can also mean that the company is loosing into business opportunities by not giving higher credit period along with marginally higher profit margins.
-This could improve the volume, revenue and profits.
-This increased volume will reduce the operating cost thereby further increasing the profits.
-Availability at lower cost may eventually open a bigger market and the company may become a dominant player.
+- It can also mean that the company is losing into business opportunities by not giving a higher credit period along with marginally higher profit margins.
+This could improve the volume, revenue, and profits.
+This increased volume will reduce the operating cost, thereby further increasing the profits.
+Availability at a lower cost may eventually open a bigger market, and the company may become a dominant player.

 - Businesses do face cycles.
-A very tight and non-accomodative credit policy opens the doors for customers to try out with the competition.
-And if competiton takes the game seriously the company may loose a good customer for ever.
+A very tight and non-accommodative credit policy opens the doors for customers to try out with the competition.
+And if the competition takes the game seriously, the company may lose a good customer forever.
 That would be an eventual loss of the business.